Skip to main content

 Every first-year student must enroll in the Department of Government graduate seminar, Gov 3001: Approaches to the Study of Politics.
 The course, offered each fall, is to be taken SAT/UNSAT for a full term of credit.

-Quantitative Methods Requirement — During their first or second year, every student must successfully complete, with a grade of B or better, at least one graduate-level course in quantitative social science methods relevant to political science from a list of appropriate Department of Government and other Harvard/MIT courses regularly updated by the Curriculum and Educational Policy Committee.
+Quantitative Methods Requirement: During their first or second year, every student must successfully complete, with a grade of B or better, at least one graduate-level course in quantitative social science methods relevant to political science from a list of appropriate Department of Government and other Harvard/MIT courses regularly updated by the Curriculum and Educational Policy Committee.

 Additional Requirements for all students

-Seminar Papers — In order to ensure that students secure adequate training in research and writing, at least three seminar-style research papers must be completed.
+Seminar Papers: In order to ensure that students secure adequate training in research and writing, at least three seminar-style research papers must be completed.
 The usual means is through enrollment in seminars, but the requirement may also be satisfied by reading or lecture courses in which papers of this type are written.
 Only one of the three papers may be co-authored.
 Additionally, only one of the three papers may be written outside the department.
 It is the student’s responsibility to obtain written verification from the instructor that the completed paper is of seminar quality.

 Every student must complete a minimum of 3.5 4-credit course-equivalent units of research tools and methods courses, modules, or workshops by the end of their seventh term in residence (middle of the fourth year).
-The graduate course in quantitative social science methods count for one unit within this total.
+The graduate course in quantitative social science methods counts for one unit within this total.
 Students may count language training in various formats (e.g. term courses; intensive summer sessions) toward fulfillment of this requirement.
 The Curriculum and Educational Policy Committee will determine what counts for 1.0 or 0.5 units.

 The General Examination

 Every student will sit for a general examination in May of their second year, with the exam administered orally by faculty not known in advance.
-The 90-minute exam will cover two of the four major substantive fields in political science (chosen by the student from among: American government, comparative politics, international relations, and political philosophy), plus an additional focus field defined by the student.
+The 90-minute exam will cover two of the four major substantive fields in political science (chosen by the student from among American government, comparative politics, international relations, and political philosophy), plus an additional focus field defined by the student.
 For the focus field, each student will submit by a date designated by DGS a five- to eight-page statement outlining a special area for examination.
-This area may encompass a special literature; an area of the world; a realm of special interest spanning subfields or disciplinary boundaries; or a research approach.
+This area may encompass a special literature, an area of the world, a realm of special interest spanning subfields or disciplinary boundaries, or a research approach.
 Political philosophy and social policy students are not required to submit focus field memos.

 Students are allowed a “course-out” option instead of taking a minor field oral exam in either quantitative methodology or formal theory by taking four courses from our methods sequence with an overall grade of B+ or higher.
 At most, one course outside the methods sequence may count toward the course-out requirement, but those who want to use outside classes should consult with a member of the methods faculty (such as the methods field coordinator) before taking those courses for approval.
 Students who choose to course out will sit for the other two 30-minute exams as usual.

 The department regularly offers “field seminars” introducing each of the four major fields of the discipline.
 However, no examination field is co-terminus with any one course, or even with any group of courses.
 The student is responsible for preparation in the field and should not assume that satisfactory completion of a course or courses dealing with the material in the field will constitute adequate preparation for the examination.
 The student should consult faculty members in each field to ensure such preparation.
-All students who choose a field are responsible for the same range of materials.

 Progress toward the Degree after the General Examination